jpcy/ioq3-premake-msvc/README.md

 * fs_basepath - the same directory as the ioquake3 executable.
 * fs_steampath - Steam Quake 3 (if present).

-ioq3-premake-msvc writes the compiled binaries to `build\bin_*`.
+ioq3-premake-msvc writes the compiled binaries to `build\vs201*\bin_*`.
 If you have the Steam version of Quake 3, this is not a problem - ioquake3 points fs_steampath to Steam and you can run the ioquake3 executable from anywhere.
 If you have the retail version of Quake 3, you have several options:

 * Copy your Quake 3 baseq3 directory to `%APDDATA%\Quake3`
-* Copy your Quake 3 baseq3 directory to `build\bin_*`.
+* Copy your Quake 3 baseq3 directory to `build\vs201*\bin_*`.
 * Point fs_steampath at your Quake 3 directory.
 Open the ioquake3 project properties.
 Select "Debugging" and set "Command Arguments" to `+set fs_steampath "path"`, where path is the location of your Quake 3 install, e.g. `+set fs_steampath "D:\Games\Quake III Arena"`.

 You should now be able to run ioquake3 with the Visual Studio debugger.